 I have a secret to share.

-When we remodeled our master bedroom, I needed a small table to go in between the two chairs that we purchased as a seating area.
+When we remodeled our primary bedroom, I needed a small table to go in between the two chairs that we purchased as a seating area.

 This ‘table’ was left here when we purchased our over 100 year old house (along with a ton of other